rave17/testApi/README.md

 > Simple api with node js and mongo atlas.
 Routes and controllers, basic structure.
 > List - Create - Delete - Update
+> You can create a student with basic info
 ___
 ## endpoints: